SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileCombineAnas:

     * **combineAnas** (list of results): list of analysis IDs to be combined. *All the analyses are assumed to be fully uncorrelated*, so use with caution!
 Available from v2.2.0 onwards.
+NB, due to issues with pyhf, for the time being it is *advisable to use this feature only with combineSRs=False*.

 .. _parameterExperimentalFeatures: